Akbar: Indus Valley

+Kashmir

 While Akbar was in Lahore dealing with the Uzbeks, he sought to subjugate the Indus valley to secure the frontier provinces.
 In 1585, he sent an army to conquer Kashmir in the upper Indus basin after Yousuf Shah, the reigning king of the Shia Chak dynasty, refused to send his son as a hostage to the Mughal court.
 Yousuf Shah surrendered immediately to the Mughals, but another of his sons, Yaqub Shah, crowned himself as king, leading a resistance against the Mughal armies.
 In June 1589, Akbar travelled from Lahore to Srinagar to receive the surrender of Yaqub and his rebel forces.
 Baltistan and Ladakh, which were Tibetan provinces adjacent to Kashmir, pledged their allegiance to Akbar.
 The Mughals also moved to conquer Sindh in the lower Indus valley.

+Sindh

 Since 1574, the northern fortress of Bhakkar had remained under imperial control.
 In 1586, the Mughal governor of Multan tried and failed to secure the capitulation of Mirza Jani Beg, the independent ruler of Thatta in southern Sindh.
 Akbar responded by sending a Mughal army to besiege Sehwan, the river capital of the region.
 Jani Beg mustered a large army to meet the Mughals.
 The outnumbered Mughal forces defeated the Sindhi forces at the Battle of Sehwan.
 After suffering further defeats, Jani Beg surrendered to the Mughals in 1591, and in 1593, paid homage to Akbar in Lahore.